superdurable/iwf/docs/WorkflowStateOptions.md

 ## State API failure handling/recovery after retries are exhausted

 By default, the workflow execution will fail when State APIs max out the retry attempts.
-In some cases that workflow want to handle the errors differently (especially cleanup/compensation like SAGA pattern).
+But in some cases you want the workflow to handle cleanup/compensation after all retries have failed(as SAGA pattern).

+!!!
+Do not use this feature unless necessary -- in most cases, you should just let a workflow fail and get alerted -- which is simpler to do !!!

 ### Execute API
 For Execute API, you can set `PROCEED_TO_CONFIGURED_STATE` as failure policy, with a `ProceededState` configured.